All Too Well

 "All Too Well" is a song by the American singer-songwriter Taylor Swift.
 Written by Swift and Liz Rose, the song was first produced by Swift and Nathan Chapman for her fourth studio album, Red (2012).
 After a 2019 dispute regarding the ownership of Swift's masters, she re-recorded the song as "All Too Well (Taylor's Version)" and released an unabridged "10 Minute Version" as part of the re-recorded album Red (Taylor's Version) in November 2021.
 (Note: The "10 Minute Version" is officially titled "All Too Well (10 Minute Version) (Taylor's Version) (From the Vault)".)

 The lyrics of "All Too Well" narrate a failed romantic relationship, recalling the intimate memories and exploring the painful aftermath.
 The detail of a scarf that the narrator left at the house of her ex-lover's sister generated widespread interpretations and became a popular culture phenomenon.
-The 2012 version is a slow-burning power ballad combining styles of country music and soft rock.
+The 2012 version is a slow-burning power ballad combining styles of country and rock.
 The "10 Minute Version", produced by Swift and Jack Antonoff, has an atmospheric pop rock production.
-Swift performed the song at the 2014 Grammy Awards and included it in the set lists for two of her world tours: the Red Tour (2013–2014) and the Eras Tour (2023–2024).
+She performed the song at the 2014 Grammy Awards and included it in the set lists for two of her world tours: the Red Tour (2013–2014) and the Eras Tour (2023–2024).

-"All Too Well" charted in Canada and the United States in 2012, and the "Taylor's Version" re-recording peaked atop the Billboard Global 200 and became the longest song to top the US Billboard Hot 100; it reached number one on charts in several other countries.
-Music critics unanimously regard "All Too Well" as Swift's masterpiece and praise its evocative and detail-heavy lyricism.
-Rolling Stone included it at number 69 in their 2021 revision of the 500 Greatest Songs of All Time.
-Critics praised the "10 Minute Version" for providing a richer context with its additional verses; the short film version of this re-recording received a Grammy nomination for Song of the Year at the 65th Annual Grammy Awards.
-It was accompanied by a short film directed by Swift, which won the Grammy Award for Best Music Video.
+"All Too Well" charted in Canada and the United States in 2012, and the "Taylor's Version" re-recording peaked atop the Billboard Global 200 and became the longest song to top the US Billboard Hot 100.
+The song also charted at number one in Australia, Canada, Ireland, Malaysia, New Zealand, and Singapore.
+Rolling Stone included it at number 69 in their 2021 revision of the "500 Greatest Songs of All Time".
+Critics praised the "10 Minute Version" for providing a richer context with its additional verses.
+The short film version of this re-recording received a Grammy nomination for Song of the Year at the 65th Annual Grammy Awards.
+Swift directed All Too Well: The Short Film to accompany it, which won the Grammy Award for Best Music Video.